jorroll/reactive-forms-2-proposal/README.md

 An earlier version of this proposal included an `asyncValidators` property on `AbstractControl` (similar to the current `ReactiveFormsModule`).
 This property only existed to increase the similarities between the new API and the old API.
 I decided to remove the `asyncValidators` property in favor of using external services which provide more user control.

-It's also worth noting that synchronous validation can also be handled via a service.
-In fact, doing so has the added advantage that you don't need to worry about someone else somehow removing your validator function from a control.
+It's also worth noting that synchronous validation can also be handled via a service (though traditional `ValidatorFns` are also supported).

 ### `observe()`